Business Administration (Catalog)

-Graduates of the East-West University Business Administration program will:
+Graduates of the East-West University Business program will:

 • Understand the entrepreneurial concepts of business.

-• Obtain experience in the design and implementation of communication, verbal, oral and virtual, in the broad field of business administration.
+• Obtain experience in the design and implementation of communication, verbal, oral and virtual, in the broad field of business.

 • Develop their ability to understand the changing environment of US and international business together with their analytical and written communication skills for further graduate or professional study.